trustoverip/concepts-and-terminology-wg/toipterm/spec.md

 tt <operation> <params>

 tt ingest <path> <scope> -- Read data from the file or folder at <path>.
-          Confirm that the data matches the ingestable data model.
+          Confirm that the data matches the ingestible data model.
 If yes, use the data to populate new term and concept records in the the portion of the corpus owned by <scope>. tt check <record glob> -- Read the corpus and check for well formedness in